jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 4. We **don't apply `softmax`** at the end, so our outputs will be [logits](https://developers.google.com/machine-learning/glossary/#logits) instead of probabilities between 0 and 1.
 This is done for several reasons:
     * `softmax` is [monotonic](https://en.wikipedia.org/wiki/Monotonic_function), so for greedy sampling `np.argmax(logits)` is equivalent to `np.argmax(softmax(logits))` making `softmax` redundant
     * `softmax` is irreversible, meaning we can always go from `logits` to `probabilities` by applying `softmax`, but we can't go back to `logits` from `probabilities`, so for maximum flexibility, we output the `logits`
-    * Numerically stability (for example, to compute cross entropy loss, taking [`log(softmax(logits))` is numerically instable compared to `log_softmax(logits)`](https://jaykmody.com/blog/stable-softmax/#cross-entropy-and-log-softmax)
+    * Numerically stability (for example, to compute cross entropy loss, taking [`log(softmax(logits))` is numerically unstable compared to `log_softmax(logits)`](https://jaykmody.com/blog/stable-softmax/#cross-entropy-and-log-softmax)

 The projection to vocab step is also sometimes called the **language modeling head**.
 What does "head" mean?
-Once your GPT is pre-trained, you can swap out the language modeling head with some other kind of projection, say a **classification head** to fine-tune the model on some classification task.
-So you're model can have multiple heads, kind of like a [hydra](https://en.wikipedia.org/wiki/Lernaean_Hydra).
+Once your GPT is pre-trained, you can swap out the language modeling head with some other kind of projection, like a **classification head** for fine-tuning the model on some classification task.
+So your model can have multiple heads, kind of like a [hydra](https://en.wikipedia.org/wiki/Lernaean_Hydra).

 So that's the GPT architecture at a high level, let's actually dig a bit deeper into what the decoder blocks are doing.